cpetta/sandpaper/README.md

 * `sandpaper --lint` can be used to check for syntax errors, style erorrs, and other common problems in html, css, and javascript.
 Add the `--watch` flag to perform linting on every file save.
 * `sandpaper --lint --strict` is used to check for code style problems, keeping code consistantly readable accross different developers
 * `sandpeper --build` uses minification to reduce the size of html, css, javascript, and imagemin to optimize images.
-* `sandpaper -- sync` watches files for changes, and automatically builds and reloads a webserver with your site.
+* `sandpaper --sync` watches files for changes, and automatically builds and reloads a webserver with your site.

 ## Installation